mvnaol2026/Gravity-Does-Not-Exist/EN/09_chapters_33-37.md

 There is another important conclusion.
 The higher the frequency of vibrations, the stronger their effect on matter.
 Because impacts occur more frequently.
 Low frequencies gently oscillate atoms, while high-frequency vibrations begin to strongly affect their structure.
-They can break bonds, alter atomic configurations, cause ionization, and destroy matter.
+They can break bonds, alter atomic configurations and destroy matter.

 In the aol model, this is explained simply: not as “more energetic quanta,” but as more frequent and intense воздействия of the medium.
 Thus, the entire “electromagnetic spectrum” is not a set of different phenomena, but a unified picture.